rnn0047/pur-webapp-plumbing/README.md

 3. Keep Put Requests to 2,000 and
 4. 15GB of data transfer each month of one year
 ```
-so please don't experiment too much with the code.
+so please update .env files with your accesskey(S3_KEY), secretkey and bucket details
 ```